-Liberty Campus

-Main Building, Room 023
+Liberty Campus Main Building, Room 023

 Voice: 410-462-8585; Fax: 410-462-8556;

 TTY: 410-462-8584

-The Disability Support Services Center provides students and faculty with assistance and information for meeting the requirements of Section 504 of the Rehabilitation Act of 1973 and integrating students with disabilities into Baltimore City Community College.
-The Center serves as an advocate for students with disabilities, ensuring they have the physical and programmatic access to all College programs affecting their acclimation into the campus community.
-The staff works with students who self-identify as having disabilities.
-Official documentation of a disability is required to determine the need for and what type of special aids or adaptations may be helpful on campus.
-Prospective students with disabilities are advised to contact the Center as early as possible to ensure timely provision of reasonable accommodations, which might include alternative testing arrangements, tape recording of lectures, adaptive equipment, note-takers, interpreters, or specialized computer hardware and software.

-Services offered by the Center: academic advising, registration assistance, diagnostic testing, instructor consultation, and peer tutoring for developmental courses.
+The Disability Support Services Center (DSSC) provides students and faculty with assistance and information for meeting the requirements of Section 504 of the Rehabilitation Act of 1973 and integrating students with disabilities into Baltimore City Community College.
+The DSSC facilitates the implementation of resonable accomodations and services for students who self identify as having a documented disability.
+Documentation of a disability is required to determine the need for and what type of special aids or adaptations may be helpful on campus.
+Accomodations and services are rendered based on the students documented needs and are determined through an interactive process.
+Prospective students with disabilities are advised to contact the DSSC as early as possible to ensure timely provision of reasonable accommodations, which might include alternative testing arrangements, tape recording lectures, adaptive equipment, note-takers, interpreters, or specialized computer hardware and software.
+Services offered by the DSSC are academic advising, registration assistance, diagnostic testing, instructor consultation, and peer tutoring for developmental courses.